mcguirepr89/BirdNET-system/README.md

  - https://birdstats.pmcgui.xyz  -- My 'birdstats' BirdNET-system Report

 ## How to reconfigure the system
 At any time, you can completely reconfigure the system to select or remove features.
-To reconfigure the system, simply run the included "reconfigure_birdnet.sh" script and follow the prompts to create a new birdnet.conf file and install new services: `/home/pi/BirdNET-system/scripts/reconfigure_birdnet.sh`
+To reconfigure the system, simply run the included "reconfigure_birdnet.sh" script (as the regular user) and follow the prompts to create a new birdnet.conf file and install new services: `~/BirdNET-system/scripts/reconfigure_birdnet.sh`

 ## How to uninstall BirdNET-system
 To remove BirdNET-system, run the included '*uninstall.sh*' script as the ${BIRDNET_USER}.